Relational De-Creation

 Where it falls short

-It can understate conscious and proportionate judgment.
-Scripture does not present final judgment as a mere disappearance.
-The wicked are raised for accountability, exposure, and judgment according to works.
+Scripture does not present final judgment as mere disappearance.
+The wicked are raised for accountability, exposure, and judgment according to their works.
+The final end is death, but the judgment that leads to that end is real, conscious, and proportionate.

 Conclusion